tkokko95/EasyINO/README.md

   *-u, --upload*

-	Uploads the program (only verifies as default)
+	Uploads the program (only compiles as default)

   *-p, --arduinopath [path]*